nvb-uy/Prominent/PACK_CHANGELOG.md

 - Disabled amethyst trim

 ## Other Changes
-- Fixed not being able to go back to the anvil tab once you went to the reforging tab
+- Fixed not being able to go back to the anvil tab once you went to the reforging tab.,
 - Fixed hourglass spawning too high when killing or dying to a mythic boss.
-It will now spawn on the player that summoned it / died to it; if the summoner isn't online when the mythic boss dies, it'll spawn on the location of the mythic boss
+It will now spawn on the player that summoned it / died to it; if the summoner isn't online when the mythic boss dies, it'll spawn on the location of the mythic boss.
-- Fixed crash caused by Void Hourglass with too high of a level
+- Fixed crash caused by Void Hourglass with too high of a level.
-- Fixed stat menu showing unholy icon as passive's icon
+- Fixed stat menu showing unholy icon as passive's icon.
+- Fixed Molten Core description saying that it's unlocked at Chapter II instead of Chapter I.
 - Removed player report button from pause screen while in multiplayer.

 ## Mods